ash/raku-course/essentials/numbers/exercises/sum-of-numbers/solution/index.md

 ---
-title: Solution of ‘Sum of numbers’
+title: Solution to ‘Sum of numbers’
 ---

 {% include menu.html %}

-Here is the solution of the problem.
+Here is the solution to the problem.

 ## Code